 The Student Success Initiative is in effect for students in eighth grade.

-According to House Bill 3, Section 28 - applicable subject area, which may include instruction outside normal school operating hours.
-The District shall also notify the student's parents of the failure, the accelerated instruction, and the possibility of retention.
+According to TEC 28.021 and 28.0211 and Title 19, TAC Chapter 101,

+Subchapter BB
-1. Each time a student fails to perform satisfactorily on any STAAR assessment, the District shall provide the student with accelerated instruction in the

-- 2. With the revised TEKS in mathematics adopted by the State Board of Education in April 2012, the revised TEKS for kindergarten through eighth grade were implemented in classrooms and in the 3 8 assessment program in the 2014 2015 school year.
-The revised TEKS for high school mathematics, including Algebra I and II are expected to be implemented in classrooms and in the assessments in the 2016 2017 school year.
-For the 2016 2017 school year, SSI will be in effect for reading and mathematics in grades 5 and 8. - 3.
-A student who fails to perform satisfactorily after three attempts may only advance to the next grade by unanimous decision of the student's Grade Placement Committee.
+- 1. Each time a student fails to perform satisfactorily on any STAAR assessment, the District shall provide the student with accelerated instruction in the applicable subject area, which may include instruction outside normal school operating hours.
+The District shall also notify the student's parents of the failure, the accelerated instruction, and the possibility of retention. - 2.
+Revised TEKS in mathematics adopted by the State Board of Education in April 2012, the revised TEKS for kindergarten through eighth grade were implemented in classrooms and in the 3 8 assessment program in the 2014 2015 school year.
+The revised TEKS for high school mathematics, including Algebra I and II were implemented in classrooms and on the assessments in the 2016 2017 school year.
+For the 2016 2017 school year and following years, SSI will be in effect for reading and mathematics in grades 5 and 8.

+3. Under the Student Success Initiative (SSI) requirements for an eighth grade student who fails to perform satisfactorily on STAAR Reading and/or Mathematics after three attempts may only advance to the next grade if the student has completed all required accelerated instruction and the Grade Placement Committee decision is unanimous.
 The District shall give the parent written notice of their right and opportunity to appeal a decision to retain.
-The Grade Placement Committee must consider the following when determining whether a student should be promoted to the next grade: - a.
+The Grade Placement

+Committee must consider the following when determining whether a student should be promoted to the next grade:

+- a.
 The recommendation of the student's teacher; - b.
 The student's grade in each subject or course; - c.
 The student's score on SSI STAAR assessments in 5 and 8 grades; and - d.
 Any other necessary academic information.